eclipse-tractusx/sig-architecture/docs/patterns/connect&exchange/README.md

 ## 5. Downsides

 - Depends on the EDR interface of the EDC.
+       - Currently only support "Consumer PULL", the EDR interface should be updated to support also "Provider PUSH".
        - If it breaks, is discontinued or is not maintained it will not be more valid this pattern and the logic of the EDR will need to be reimplemented.
        - The first EDR negotiation takes 10 seconds and requires an interactive intent to check when the "EDR" is available at the cache, maybe a callback can still be implemented to notify that the data is ready.
 But in this way a "domain" will be needed from the application side.
 - Requires the usage of an intermediate to talk with the EDC as an application.